Luiz-Trindade/collections_cache/README.md

 ## Installation

-To install the `Collection Cache` package, use [Poetry](https://python-poetry.org/) for managing dependencies.
+To install the `collections-cache` package, use [Poetry](https://python-poetry.org/) for managing dependencies.

 1. Clone the repository: